 Methotrexate treatment of tubal and interstitial ectopic pregnancy

-Surgical treatment of ectopic pregnancy and prognosis for subsequent fertility
+Surgical treatment of ectopic pregnancy

 The following organizations also provide reliable health information.

 ●Planned Parenthood Federation of America